Wisdom of Committee: Diverse Distillation from Large Foundation Models and Domain Experts: Experiment

-The foundation model teacher is a pre-trained text-vision model, CLIP~\cite{radford2021learning}.
-Following the original paper, we use CLIP for image classification under the zero-shot setting.
-The complementary model is a larger Vision Transformer (ViT) finetuned on the task datasets.
-Note that CLIP uses both the text of the class label and the image as input, while the input for the student is only the image.
-The complementary teacher is closer to the student in model architecture, training distribution, and input features. \end{itemize}
+\textbf{Vision Tasks.} We evaluate Image Classification on CIFAR-10, CIFAR-100~\cite{Krizhevsky2009LearningML}, and ImageNet~\cite{russakovsky2015imagenet}. $S$ is a Vision Transformer (ViT)~\cite{dosovitskiy2021image} and we use ViT-Base/16 following~\cite{sariyildiz2024unic}.
+The foundation model is a pre-trained text-vision model CLIP~\cite{radford2021learning}, and we use it under the zero-shot setting following~\cite{radford2021learning}.
+The domain model is a larger ViT finetuned on the task datasets.
+For input features, CLIP uses both the text of the class labels and the images, while ViTs take only images. $F_Q$ takes in the representations of the classification token from the middle layer of $S$.
+Its output questions are used by teachers as replacement of the classification token in (1) the middle transformer layer for ViTs (2) the transformer image module for CLIP.
+Inputs for $F_A$ are the representation (1) of the classification token from the last layer for ViTs (2) from the image encoder for CLIP.